 Your direct reports, too, are an important stakeholder in your organization.

 Thus, being accountable for them is not only necessary but will also signify your sincerity about your duties.

-When a direct report knows that they can hold you accountable, they are motivated to go beyond the call of duty to uphold your trust in them.
+When a direct report knows that manager holds responsibility, or the manager got their back, they are motivated to go beyond the call of duty to uphold trust in the organization.

-Your genuineness during this meeting can help you develop a long-term relationship of mutual trust with your employee.
+A manager’s genuineness during one on one meetings helps him develop a long-lasting relationship of mutual trust with the employee.

 10Recognition is important

 Nothing motivates an individual more than recognition for their hard work.